Skip to main content

 Moderate(65%)

-INTRICATELY FILIGREED SILVER-TONE BROOCH OR PENDANT: GEMSTONE & CRAFT ANALYSIS
+INTRICATELY FILIGREED SILVER-TONE BROOCH OR PENDANT: IDENTIFICATION

 This appears to be a large, oval-shaped brooch or pendant, crafted with significant attention to filigree and granulated detailing.
 The piece features a central raised medallion with a floral or starburst motif, encircled by a rope-like border and an outer ring of beaded and scrolled filigree work.
 The overall aesthetic suggests it is made from silver or a silver-toned base metal, possibly due to its substantial patina which highlights the intricate design.